jhustata/basic/_sources/lab5.md

 Tasks:
 1. Walk through as many examples as you can to appreciate the efficiency loops bring to programming.
 2. Make a list of the number of macros that are defined throughout this exercize.
 How many do you come up with?
 Compare this with your classmates.
-Post your "exhaustive" list of macros (inlude the total count) in [GitHub Discussions](https://github.com/jhufena/discussions/discussions) and challenges others to identify a longer list.
+Post your "exhaustive" list of macros (inlude the total count) in [GitHub Discussions](https://github.com/jhufena/discussions/discussions) and challenge others to identify a longer list.
 3. Consider how some of these macros might be used when writing a flexible program. (e.g. `syntax varlist`).
 Part II of this lab focuses on flexible programs, all of which employ macro "names" to capture user "values" and inputs (i.e., varlists, numlists, varnames, filepaths, etc).
 4. Finally, write a script that imports NHANES DEMO.XPT (1999-2000) and iteratively `appends` NHANES `DEMO.XPT` from the next two survey cycles 2001-2002, 2003-2004.
 Visit the website to see the naming convention for the various years (e.g. [NHANES 2001 - 2002](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics&CycleBeginYear=2001))